Perymind History, Family Crest & Coats of Arms

 There is solid evidence, however, that Periam and Perryman are connected, both bearing a similar family name Coat of Arms from about the 15th century.
 This whole group of names are most likely connected with the Cornish St. Perran as we shall see later in this treatise.

-Important Dates for the Perymind family
+Early History of the Perymind family

 This web page shows only a small excerpt of our Perymind research.
 Another 235 words (17 lines of text) covering the years 1237, 1593, 1534, 1604 and 1551 are included under the topic Early Perymind History in all our PDF Extended History products and printed products wherever possible.